 Liz Hawkins Counsellor Psychotherapist Supervisor MBACP Accred & Registered

-Through my years of experience in caring professions I believe that good emotional health is fundamental to our resilience and well-being.
 Often life events challenge us and affect us in many ways and on many levels.
-I have worked with clients experiencing many forms of distress and facing a wide range of challenges over the last thirty years.
-I see counselling and psychotherapy as a way of helping to make sense of experiences, becoming aware of who we are, developing strategies to enhance resilience & well-being to empower us in the journey of life.
+As a health professional, I have worked with clients experiencing many forms of distress and facing a wide range of challenges over the last thirty years leading me to view emotional health as fundamental in our well-being and resilience.
+I believe talking therapies are a way of helping to make sense of experiences, becoming aware of who we are, developing strategies to enhance resilience & well-being to empower us in the journey of life.

-My practice is aimed at women and my clients come to therapy for a wide range of reasons often related to stress, loss, fear, anxiety, depression, relationship difficulties, fertility, pregnancy, parenting, chronic illness, pain, burnout, feeling stuck, not moving forward in life.
+My clients come to therapy for a wide range of reasons often related to stress, loss, fear, anxiety, depression, relationship difficulties, fertility, pregnancy, post natal depression, parenting, chronic illness, pain, burnout, feeling stuck - not moving forward in life.

 I work in a way that places emphasis on the therapeutic relationship through awareness, sensitivity, respect, non-judgement and empathy.
 Mindfulness both underpins my approach and may also be incorporated into therapy If appropriate.